dotnet/docs-aspire/docs/deployment/overview.md

 ### Use Application Insights for .NET Aspire telemetry

-.NET Aspire apps are designed to emit Telemetry using OpenTelemetry which uses a provider model. .NET Aspire Apps can direct their telemetry to Azure Monitor / Application Insights using the Azure Monitor telemetry distro.
+.NET Aspire apps are designed to emit telemetry using OpenTelemetry which uses a provider model. .NET Aspire Apps can direct their telemetry to Azure Monitor / Application Insights using the Azure Monitor telemetry distro.
 For more information, see [Use Application Insights for .NET Aspire telemetry](azure/application-insights.md) for step-by-step instructions.

 ## Deploy to Kubernetes